Faimalaga Luka

-Faimalaga Luka OBE (April 15, 1940 – August 19, 2005) was a political figure from the Pacific nation of Tuvalu.
+Faimalaga Luka, OBE (15 April 1940 – 19 August 2005) was a political figure from the Pacific nation of Tuvalu.
 He represented the constituency of Nukufetau in the Parliament of Tuvalu.
 He served as Governor-General and the Prime Minister of Tuvalu.

 Background

 He was a broadcaster and politician, spending 40 years in the civil service and in politics, serving in roles including Minister for Health from 1994 to 1996 and Minister of Home Affairs from 1999 to 2001.
 He was married to Sikiona Luka.

-In the New Years Honours of 1995, he was awarded an OBE for public service.
+In the 1995 New Year Honours, he was appointed an Officer of the Order of the British Empire (OBE) for public service.

-Prime Minister
+Prime minister

-After the death of Prime Minister Ionatana on 8 December 2000, Lagitupu Tuilimu was acting prime minister from 8 December 2000 to 24 February 2001.
-Faimalaga Luka became the Prime Minister of Tuvalu on 23 February 2001 and was sworn in the next day with a reshuffled cabinet.
+After the death of Prime Minister Ionatana on 8 December 2000, Lagitupu Tuilimu was acting prime minister, and foreign minister, from 8 December 2000 to 24 February 2001.
+Faimalaga Luka became the prime minister, and foreign minister, on 23 February 2001 and was sworn in the next day with a reshuffled cabinet.
 Luka's government lasted until December 2001, when he lost office as the consequence of a motion of no confidence.
 On 13 December 2001 the former finance minister Koloa Talake was appointed prime minister.